 Monkey, also known as Journey to the West 西游记 or Sun Wukong 孫悟空, was written in 1592 by Wu Cheng’en.
 It is one of the Four Great Classical Novels of Chinese literature.
 Most Chinese people know the story because it became enormously popular through its television adaptations and plays.
 It influenced some of the earliest Chinese and Japanese animation.
 It also influenced many series like Dragon Ball.

 I’m reading an English translation by Arthur Waley.
-Waley only translated 30 chapters out of 100 episodes.
+Waley only translated 30 chapters out of 100.
 However, it’s still one of the best English translations out there.
 He omitted most of the poetry.
 If you like poetry, hopefully you can find a version that includes it.
 There is poetry in this one, but very little of it.

 Page count: 350